Mental ill health affects one in four people at some stage in their lives, and people’s experiences vary greatly.

 - GP/nurses in services – many of our homelessness services have GPs and nursing services operating from them.
 Improving the lives of many people who might not otherwise be able to access medical help

-- HAWK services – we work with South London and Maudsley (SLaM) NHS Foundation Trust to provide Look Ahead Housing and Advice Workers (HAWKs) working from Bethlem Royal Hospital to reduce delayed hospital discharges due to patients having housing problems
+- Hospital discharge services – we work with NHS Trusts to provide Look Ahead Housing and Advice workers based in hospital wards working alongside clinicians to help avoid delayed hospital discharge due to patients having housing or social issues.

 Some examples of where we are working alongside our partners in the NHS

 - Offering support with medication concordance – this service works alongside the Independent Personal Support Alliance to provide support for people who are on medication for both mental health and physical conditions

 - LIFT CMHT service – Our specialist mental health support workers work alongside the Community Mental Health teams (CMHTs) in Lambeth.
 This service is aimed at people that, despite improved mental health, are still seen as too vulnerable to be discharged from secondary care

 - LIFT GP – This is a service that works with patients with serious mental illness and long-term health conditions.
 Our team, based in the local community, are able to bridge the gap between health and social care.
 We have a community psychiatric nurse based within our service which means we are able to act quickly if a patient needs immediate help.

 We have over 40 years experience of supporting people to make choices, take control and move forwards with their lives through our Look Ahead approach, providing services that are personalised, co-produced and delivered in partnership with health.

 Across our mental health services we do this through our recovery approach, supporting each individual:

 As a whole person, with their own strengths, goals and aspirations